vickynegi/Loreal/README.md

 	    }
 	}

-  * * To remove tag from user, url is: localhost:3000/tagss/tag_id/ json format is :
+  * To remove tag, url is: localhost:3000/tags/tag_id/ json format is :
       { "id":8
+      }

+  * To sort the tag data, url is: localhost:3000/tags/sort_tag_data, json format is :
+        { "field_operation": "description DESC" }

+  * To do the filters on users, url is: localhost:3000/users/filter_users_data json format is :
+    {
+		"first_name": "",
+		"last_name": "",
+		"age": 25,
+		"country": "rica",
+		"state": "in",
+		"email_id": "lorea"
       }